 Getaway is played in the Punjab region of India and Pakistan and also in Bangladesh.
 The aim of the game is to "get away" by playing all of one's cards.
 The last remaining player who fails to get away and is left holding cards is the loser.
+A version of the same game featuring a trump suit is played in Kerala, where it is known as Donkey.

-Unfortunately, this game is also known by many players as Bhabhi, which in Hindi means "brother's wife".
+Unfortunately, the Punjabi game is also known by many players as Bhabhi, which in Hindi means "brother's wife".
 This name, which is applied to the loser of the game as a mocking insult, is extremely offensive in the context of Punjabi culture.
 It belongs to a tradition, sadly not yet extinct, in which women were regarded as property and treated with disrespect and cruelty.
 The game is sometimes known as Bhabhi Thulla, "thulla" being a Hindi slang word for police, applied to a card of a different suit that interrupts the play of a trick.

 Getaway is played with a standard 52-card pack without jokers.
 In each suit the cards rank from high to low A K Q J 10 9 8 7 6 5 4 3 2.